vardnoosh/Inferential-data-analysis/README.md

-# Inferential-data-analysis
+# Tooth Growth
-analyze the ToothGrowth data
+Analyzing the ToothGrowth data to investigate the effect of delivery method and dosage of vitamin C on tooth growth.